| Originally trained as a computer scientist, Myron

 and gesture of the viewer through an elaborate system of sensing

 floors, graphic tables, and video cameras.
+At the heart of Krueger's contribution

 to interactive computer art was the notion of the artist as